-STEP1 provides banks that do not fulfil all EURO1 admission criteria with access to a pan-European platform processing single payments of high priority and urgency.
+STEP1 provides banks that do not fulfil all EURO1 admission criteria with access to a pan-European infrastructure processing single payments of high priority and urgency.

-As STEP1 is based on SWIFT FIN message formats, it also allows participants to channel euro transactions through the service where the originator or the beneficiary account is located outside the Single Euro Payments Area (“one-leg-out payments”).
+As STEP1 is based on SWIFT FIN message formats, it also allows participants to channel euro transactions through STEP1 where the originator or the beneficiary account is located outside the Single Euro Payments Area (“one-leg-out payments”).

 Thanks to its moderate pricing and the minimal technical adjustments it requires at the level of the banks, STEP1 is very attractive in terms of investment and maintenance cost.